 Aside from petty crimes, such as pickpocketing or scamming, most travelers can expect a safe and comfortable experience in Italy.
 However, at Diversity Abroad, we acknowledge that experiences can vary by identities and others’ perceptions of them.
 To access identity-based resources regarding health and safety view the Diversity Guides below.

 Funding & Scholarship Opportunities

 There are many scholarships to fund your education abroad experience.
-Here is a list of Diversity Abroad scholarships available for study in this country, some of which can be applied to other types of international experiences:
+Here is a list of Diversity Abroad scholarships available for study in Italy, some of which can be applied to other types of international experiences: